zrajm/baremark/README.md

 Extending Baremark
 ------------------
 Baremark’s internals are very simple.
-It consists of a list of rules, which are applied, in order, to the inputted Markdown text.
+It consists of a list of rules, which are applied, in order, to the given Markdown text.
 Each rule is passed on *exactly as-is* to the Javascript `replace()` string method.
 Yet, from this simplicity come remarkable versatility.

+[Addons]: #addons
+### Addons

+In there is a directory called `addon/` in the repository, containing addons you can play with.
+These addons are, as of March 2025, still a little bit of a work-in-progress.

+[Rolling Your Own]: #rolling-your-own
+### Rolling Your Own

 Line endings are normalized by the first builtin rule of Baremark.
 Normalization strips any trailing spaces and tabs, and make sure all lines end